ysugimoto/falco/README.md

 ### ERROR

-VCL may cause error on Fastly, or may cause unexpected behavior for acrual works.
+VCL may cause error on Fastly, or may cause unexpected behavior for actual works.

 ### WRANING

-VCL could work, but may have potencial bug and cause unexpected behavior for acrual works.
+VCL could work, but may have potencial bug and cause unexpected behavior for actual works.

-`falco` does not output warnings defaulty.
+`falco` does not output warnings as default.
 To see them, run with `-v` option.

 ### INFORMATION

 VCL is fine, but we suggest to improve your VCL considing from Fastly recommendation.

-`falco` does not output informations defaulty.
+`falco` does not output informations ad default.
 To see them, run with `-vv` option.

 ## Tranforming